AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 5.3 - Require Data Library

-@routes-accounts-js-require-data In `accounts.js` require `data.js` and at the same time use object destructing to create one constant called `accounts`.
+@routes-accounts-js-require-data In `accounts.js` require `data.js` and at the same time use object destructuring to create one constant called `accounts`. **Note: use relative paths to require the data module.
+Use `'../data'` since it is one level up.**

 ## 5.4 - Move Account Routes